UltraViolet (organization): Susan G. Komen Foundation

 In February 2012 the Susan G. Komen Foundation decided to stop funding for breast cancer screenings at Planned Parenthood.
 UltraViolet, which had been scheduled to debut in the summer, spearheaded a campaign against Komen with the assistance of MoveOn.org and CREDO SuperPac.
 They collected nearly one million signatures on a petition that was delivered to the foundation.
 The foundation reversed its decision and reinstated Planned Parenthood's funding within a week of receiving the petition.

 General understanding is that Susan G. Komen Foundation stopped funding Planned Parenthood because Planned Parenthood performed abortions, not for breast cancer screenings, but was pressured into resuming funding because of UltraViolet's intervention.

 Following their victory, UltraViolet campaigned for the resignation of Karen Handel, the Komen Foundation vice president that orchestrated the effort to defund Planned Parenthood.
 Handel resigned shortly after.

-R. Kelley
+R. Kelly

 UltraViolet has made many strides in overcoming sexism through their words and actions.
-One of these strides include being part of the influence that made Sony decide to cut ties with R. Kelley due to allegations of sexual abuse of minors, by using the hashtag #MuteRKelly.
+One of these strides include being part of the influence that made Sony decide to cut ties with R. Kelly due to allegations of sexual abuse of minors, by using the hashtag #MuteRKelly.